StevenKitzes/atomique/README.md

 Atomique is capable of being applied to multiple elements with unique `id` attributes, and each Atomique effect can have its own configuration!  **Be warned**, though: SVG animation is taxing on browsers, so large numbers of particles are likely to impact performance noticeably.

 ## Configurability
 The `atomique()` command gets the effect started with a bunch of defaults.
 But many of the effect's properties are configurable, such as the speed, size, and color of the moving particles.
 All properties are configured by passing an object to the `atomique()` command with property names and values.
-As simple example, you can change the number of particles in orbit like this:
+As a simple example, you can change the number of particles in orbit like this:

     atomique({ dotCount: 5 })